Demonist/PartyMarkers/README.md

 #PartyMarkers
-This is a World Of Warcraft addon that helps to set markers on players and mobs in a raid.
+This is a World Of Warcraft addon that helps to set markers on players and mobs in the raid.

 #How does it works?!